katychuang/CISC3140/awk_example/README.md

   `awk -f prog1.awk film.csv`
   because you have the shebang line in that file with -f flag, you can set it to executable `chmod +x prog1.awk` and run as an executable script, `./prog1.awk film.csv`

-* Run a program file that contains functions (see prog3.awk)
+* An awk program file that contains functions (see prog3.awk)

 # Data